pradeephubgit/appsignal-docs/source/front-end/error-handling.html.md

 title: "Frontend error catching"
 ---

-To catch an error and report it to AppSignal, add this to your code:
+To report an error to AppSignal, catch the error and pass it to the `sendError` helper function.

 ```javascript
 try {